 In early 2020, an outbreak of a novel strain of coronavirus (COVID-19) emerged globally.
-As a result, events have occurred including mandates from federal, state and local authorities leading to an overall decline in economic activity.
-As of March 31, 2021, there was no significant impact to the Foundation's operations.
+As a result, events have occurred including mandate from federal, state and local authorities leading to an overall decline in economic activity.
+As of March 31, 2022, there were no significant impact to the Foundations operations.
 However, the Foundation is not able to reliably estimate the length or severity of this outbreak.
-If the length of the outbreak and related effects on the Foundation's operations continues for an extended period of time, there could be a loss of revenue and other material adverse effects to the Foundation's financial position, results of operations and cash flows.
+If the length of the outbreak related effects on the Foundations operation continues for an extended period of time, there could be a loss of revenue and other material adverse effects to the Foundations financial position, results of operations and cash flows.